pabloguarda/perceive-route-choice/README.md

 ## Notes
 1. The `scripts` folder contains all scripts that are sourced from the `main.R` script
-2. `setup-libraries.R` installs the libraries and dependencies in your environment.
+2. The script `setup-libraries.R` installs the libraries in your environment.
 If they had been installed already, the libraries are just loaded.
 3. The data is available under the folder `data`
 4. The code is compatible with `R 4.2.3` and it takes less than 5 minutes to be executed on a computer with a processor of 2.3 GHz 8-Core Intel Core i9 and with memory of 16 GB ram.
-5. The code of the experiment designed to collect this dataset is available at https://github.com/pabloguarda/route-choice-experiment
+5. The code of the experiment that was designed to collect this dataset is available at https://github.com/pabloguarda/route-choice-experiment

 ## Visualizations